orsonteodoro/oiledmachine-overlay/README.md

 The not safe for production sanitizers will default to opt-in in this overlay to decrease the attacker capabilties.
-Users can choose to opt-out and follow upstream opt-out performance-first security posture.
-However, there are trade-offs between several classes of exploits versus information disclosure.
+Users can choose to opt-out and follow upstream opt-out convienience-first security posture.
+However, there are trade-offs between a combination of several classes of exploits versus information disclosure.
 Many of the sanitizers mitigate a combination of CE, PE, DoS, DT, ID during runtime but have a possible unintended ID tradeoff.
 Users can opt-in by additional per-package USE flags.
 This opt-in/opt-out is a Faustian bargain.
 If you opt-in, you lose.
 If you opt-out, you lose.
 For opt-out, you accept many vulnerabilities + performance increase.
 For opt-in, you accept 1 unintended vulnerability possibility + performance penalty.

 While it may upset minimalists, this forced mitigation may prevent some classes of real world cost loss.